I am a fully trained BACP Accredited counsellor working in Worcester. My approach is based in the belief that:

 Training, qualifications & experience

 Outside of private practice, I greatly value my long term work with adolescents, and more recent work specifically with care-leavers.
 My initial training focused on bereavement and life-changing illness at a Worcestershire hospice.
-In addition to counselling, I am a Specialist Mentor for college and university students benefiting from mental health support.
+In addition to counselling, I have been a Specialist Mentor for college and university students benefiting from mental health support.

 Previous to counselling, I trained in teaching literature and creative writing, which I have also used therapeutically.